inyoungc99/inyoungc99/README.md

 - 🌱 I'm currently a DevOps Engineer at Spectrum on the Public Cloud SRE team, where I manage and maintain AWS environments.

-- 💬 Ask me anything about AWS and Programming overall!
+- 💬 Ask me anything about AWS and Programming

-- 📫 Reach me at **haileychang99@gmail.com** for any questions
+- 📫 Reach me at **haileychang99@gmail.com** for any questions!

 <h3 align="left">Connect with me:</h3>
 <p align="left">